aershov24/FSC_Candidates_Test/README.md

 # Where To Find ML/DS Interview Questions

 Remember, **you don't need to write the interview questions and answer by yourself** unless you are 100% sure your can provide the best most brilliant answer to the question you're asking.
-You task is to research the best sources that are available in the Internet (blog posts, books, videos, tutorials), combine and convert that knowledge to answer.
+Your task is to research the best sources that are available in the Internet (blog posts, books, videos, tutorials), combine and convert that knowledge to answer.

 There is just a fraction of quality resources you can do you research on: